 Direct contact with iron or iron particles, as with direct contact with bone mineral, can assist in tissue stabilization.
 In these images, internal cellular features like chromatin and nuclear membrane were visible in ostrich tissue, but not in the dinosaur structures, which is consistent with substantial degradation of the internals of the dinosaur cells.When iron was chemically removed from the vessels by treatment with chelating agents, the response of the vessel tissues to specific protein antibodies increased dramatically.
 This is another indication of the association of residual iron with these preserved proteins.

 Schweitzer, et al. also incubated blood vessels from ostriches in a variety of solutions to test the effect of hemoglobin-derived iron on tissue preservation.
 Some ostrich vessels were incubated in a solution of hemoglobin.
 This hemoglobin had been extracted from the red blood cells of chicken and ostrich blood, and then re-diluted to its original concentration in the avian blood.
 The vessels sitting in hemoglobin solution have shown no signs of degradation for more than two years.
 In contrast, the ostrich vessels in plain water or phosphate buffered saline (PBS) showed significant degradation within three days, i.e. more than 240 times faster degradation than with the hemoglobin.
+The figure below compares the state of the blood vessels after 30 days of incubation with hemoglobin in the incubation medium (vessels nearly all intact) or without hemoglobin (vessels nearly all decomposed).
 These results dramatically demonstrate the efficacy of iron-based tissue preservation, which has not generally been taken into account in earlier estimates of how long proteins can survive.

 A 2014 study by Boatman, et al. involved further experiments to investigate iron-based effect on proteins.
 Initial infrared spectroscopy suggested the presence of highly crosslinked collagen within dinosaur fossil tissue.
 The researchers identified two likely non-enzymatic crosslinking mechanisms, Fenton’s reaction and glycation.
 Both of these reactions depend on the oxidation potential of iron.
 To test the roles of these mechanisms, they incubated fresh, demineralized chicken bone using corresponding treatments to induce collagen crosslinking.
 Analytical results showed that these treatments did indeed induce the type of crosslinking which is expected to make the collagen more resistant to decomposition.
 Also, the preserved dinosaur tissues were found to be sufficiently crosslinked to withstand a chemical which cleaves lightly-crosslinked molecules: